josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🎭_witch_girl_vs_sensible_man_archetypes.md

 ## 🏮 Footer

-*Witch Girl vs Sensible Man Archetypes* is a Polaris narrative-sociology node mapping how gendered and class-coded archetypes shape both family systems and institutional behaviour — pairing the dangerous clarity of the “witch girl” with the stabilising dullness of the “sensible man.”
+*🎭 Witch Girl vs Sensible Man Archetypes* is a Polaris narrative-sociology node mapping how gendered and class-coded archetypes shape both family systems and institutional behaviour — pairing the dangerous clarity of the “witch girl” with the stabilising dullness of the “sensible man.”

 Pairs with: